 Applicants will be required to satisfy the Trustees of the soundness of their projects, and identify any grants from other sources.
 The Trustees will not make commitments to support recurring funding, nor make grants to cover fees or maintenance of students undertaking courses.

-Applications are now invited and should be submitted to the Trustees by 31 October 2021 on an official application form (available to download here).
+Applications are now invited and should be submitted to the Trustees by the extended date 30 April 2022 on an official application form (available to download here).
 Applications should set out the nature of the project in no more than 500 words.
 Supporting documentation may also be included.
 Details of your experience or qualifications should be provided.
 Applicants should ensure that their project conforms to all the criteria.
 Applications should be accompanied by a budget that clearly identifies the sum being requested for a grant and the purposes for which it will be used.
 Application forms are available by following the link below and should be returned by email to Jo Sampson.

 About George Shiers